YashAnand1/UnderstandingLDAP/README.md

 <div align=center>
-Note: This is a rough-draft - This document is still a work in progress.
+Note: This is a rough draft - This document is still a work in progress.
 </div>

 _______________________________